Tears from Heaven

-Tears from Heaven is the fourth volume of the American comics series Love and Rockets by the Hernandez brothers, Gilbert and Jaime, and published in 1988.
+Tears from Heaven is the fourth volume of the American comics series Love and Rockets by the Hernández brothers, Gilbert and Jaime, and published in 1988.
+It collects stories from Love and Rockets vol. 1 #5-8, 10-12, and Mechanics #1-2.

-The cover of the compilation is by Gilbert Hernandez, the back cover by Jaime.
-Gilbert and Jaime's brother, Mario Hernandez, does not participate to this book, except for one cover.
+The cover of the compilation is by Gilbert Hernández, the back cover by Jaime.
+Gilbert and Jaime's brother, Mario Hernández, does not participate to this book, except for one cover.

 Contents

 These stories are dated 1983–1988.